mohanson/pxsol/doc/content/tx_wallet.md

 # ada: 499999998.999995 sol
 ```

-Ada notices that his balance decreases by a small amount compared to 1 Sol, which is the transaction fee.
+Ada notices that his balance decreases by a small amount compared to 1 SOL, which is the transaction fee.

 Solana has unparalleled transaction confirmation speed: typically in seconds after you send a transaction, it will be confirmed.
 Therefore, Pxsol's built-in wallet uses synchronous transaction confirmation: only when a transaction is confirmed on the network will `sol_transfer()` return.